XCTEQ/XCFit/README.md

 > **Note** There is issue with Cocoapods when you have ``'use_frameworks!'``, it will not import header files and build will fail.
 If you are not using Frameworks in th Podfile then this approach is OK.

-- ***Manually Copy Content of Cucumberish and Drag to Xcode Prefered***
+- ***Manually Copy Content of Cucumberish and Drag to Xcode - Prefered Way***

-We can manually copy content of this directory and drag to target as with option "**Create groups" and "Copy items if needed".
+We can manually copy content of this directory and drag to target as with option "**Create groups" and "Copy items if needed**".

 - ***Use Carthage without build and drag the folder to target***